RCMgames/useful-code/boards/README.md

-these files show how to connect to motors and servos from all ports
+these files contain code I was tired of retyping for connecting each type of board to motors and servos